AMcCall22/coffee-options/README.md

 Thanks to my mentor, Brian Macharia for his input and direction.

-Thanks to student support at Code Institute.
+Thanks to tutor support at Code Institute.

 Thanks to my peers at Code Institute, of whom I have called on for support during this project.